Misguided: The Podcast

 Misguided: The Podcast explores how social and psychological forces shape our understanding of the world.
 Hosted by social scientist Matthew Facciani, the show delves into the latest insights from sociology, psychology, and information science.
 Matthew shares his own research and engages in thought-provoking conversations with guests from diverse backgrounds.

 You can listen to the full episode here or via the links below.
-As always, if you find it useful, feel free to share it with someone who might benefit from the conversation.
+As always, if you find my podcast useful or interesting, feel free to share it with someone who might also enjoy it.

 Misguided: The Podcast – Apple Podcasts